alserok/system-design/telegram/readme.md

 high-performance messaging, and microservices that require reliable communication with support for delivery guarantees, persistence, and robust scaling.
-Channels have more traffic than chats and notifying users about new data is really that important, is why here won the reliability and high-performance messaging.
+Notifications have more traffic than 'chats' and notifying users about new data is really important, that is why *NATS* won here.

 ## Transfer protocols